Spunk (Sex Pistols bootleg album): Reissues

 The original Spunk was itself copied and bootlegged immediately upon release.
 The tracks have since been re-bootlegged countless times in many different formats, including a widespread variant called No Future UK?, which added three extra tracks, and many releases by Dave Goodman, which often feature evidence of remixing.

 Spunk has also been the subject of several official releases.

 Virgin Records released the whole of Spunk, without the talking between tracks, along with several other early Sex Pistols demos as part of a limited edition double-CD reissue of Never Mind the Bollocks in 1996 called Spunk/This Is Crap.

 Spunk was released on 17 July 2006 by Sanctuary Records in its original vinyl format (CMQLP1395, limited to 1,000 copies).
 The CD version (CMRCD1376) included the three bonus tracks from the original No Future UK? bootleg.

 A Venezuelan bootleg album, Smilin' Ears, features the same tracks, except additional track of intro to "No Future" at the beginning of album.
 It is unnamed, consisting of "Nookie" backing speech of band members.
 The words spoken by Johnny Rotten are "I don't have any heroes, they're all useless.
 I don't need a Rolls Royce, I don't need a house in the country, I don't need a villa in the south of France.
 I'm happy as I am an' I'm gonna carry on".
 The recording was taken from a 1976 edition of the London Weekend Show hosted by Janet Street-Porter, which documented the rise of punk rock.

 Spunk was included as a bonus disc in the Sex Pistols box set 76-77, a four-CD set of all of the band's pre-Never Mind The Bollocks demo recordings as well as various alternate versions (rough mixes, alternate vocal takes, etc.) of Never Mind The Bollocks session tracks and later Dave Goodman remixes of some of the original demos.
 The box set was released by Universal Music Group in 2021.

 Track listing

 All songs written by the Sex Pistols, all songs on the original bootleg album were simply credited to "Spunk".
-Several songs were presented with early or incorrect titles (actual titles noted in parentheses below).
+Several songs were presented with early or incorrect titles (later titles noted in parentheses).